Core Nonviolence Commitments

 In order to soften the intensity of “commitment” without losing the strength, I am choosing to use the word “aim” rather than “commit” in the actual wording of the commitments.
 I want the words to remind any of us who makes the choice to follow this path of the overarching clarity that this is what we want and aim for, that we have no in-principle objection to living life in this way, no matter what anyone else is doing, no matter what the structures of the world look like, no matter what the circumstances are.

-While the choice is ours to make, and the invitation is to extend ourselves to life fully without conditions, we need each other to be able to continue to face reality – external and internal – and keep focused on what matters to us most.
+While the choice to extend ourselves to life fully, without conditions, is ours to make, most often we will encounter a gap between our capacity and our commitment.
+To bridge that gap, to be able to continue facing reality – external and internal – and focus on what matters to us most, we need each other.
 This is why each of these commitments includes a reference to seeking support.
 Patriarchal structures provide both implicit and overt support for behavior that aligns with the status quo.
 This means that community is essential for embarking on and sustaining the journey of embracing nonviolence fully.
 We live in a world that is not designed to meet human needs.
-Because of that, no matter how far we are on the path to wholeness, sustaining where we are and meeting the world where it is continues to be a journey.
-This is why I call on all of us to welcome and seek support and reminders for staying on track with these commitments.
+Because of that, no matter how far we are on the path, sustaining where we are and meeting the world where it is continues to be a journey.
+This is why I call on all of us to welcome and seek support for staying on track with these commitments.

 Relating to Myself

 - Openness to Myself: Even when I act in ways I really don’t like, I aim to keep my heart open to myself.
 If I find myself in self-judgment and unable to connect with needs, I aim to seek support to reconnect with myself and hold with compassion the needs motivating my actions.